RxnRover/RxnRover/docs/source/dev_resources/dev_guide/contributions/github_etiquette.rst

   Avoid bundling multiple unrelated fixes into one branch or PR.
 This makes reviewing and debugging more difficult.

 - **Close resolved issues**
   Once your PR addressing an issue has been merged, make sure to close the related issue or link it properly in the PR description (`Closes #123`).
+For more information see, `Github - Linking a Pull Request to an Issue <https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/linking-a-pull-request-to-an-issue>`_

 Thank You for Contributing!
 ---------------------------